m4saka/xcspp/README.md

 ## `XCS` class
 `XCS` class is suitable for general use of the XCS classifier system.
-You can embed XCS in your program with this.
+You can use it to embed XCS in your program.

 ### Sample code:
 ```cpp